-- Reaching carrying capacity levels of essential ecosystems. - · Locking into out-dated technologies that would imply very high costs for switching to newer technologies. - · Locking into unsound policy measures, such as subsidizing fossil fuels that already absorb a large share of the country's GDP.
+- Reaching carrying capacity levels of essential ecosystems. - Locking into out-dated technologies that would imply very high costs for switching to newer technologies. - Locking into unsound policy measures, such as subsidizing fossil fuels that already absorb a large share of the country's GDP.

-Built on this conceptual framework, the CRGE initiative follows a sectoral approach focusing on five critical highsources for domestic and regional markets (to export emitting sectors chosen through a consultative process. electricity).
-These sectors are: agriculture (including forestry, soilbased emissions, and livestock), green cities and build-4.
-Leapfrogging to modern and energy-efficient technoloings, industry, transport, and energy.
-After emissions were gies in transport, industrial sectors, and buildings. projected under a business-as-usual scenario, abatement measures were selected with the aim of making sector-These priority measures, spanning 60 sectors, increase wide emission growth carbon neutral by the year 2025.
-Ethiopia's ability to achieve its development goals, while These abatement measures are prioritized based on cost limiting 2030 greenhouse gas emissions to approximately efficiency, short-run feasibility, and high value - in terms of current levels of 150 Mt CO2e.
-Ethiopia's "baseline target" contributions to the country's five-year development plan. is to stabilise emissions.
+Built on this conceptual framework, the CRGE initiative follows a sectoral approach focusing on five critical highemitting sectors chosen through a consultative process.
+These sectors are: agriculture (including forestry, soilbased emissions, and livestock), green cities and buildings, industry, transport, and energy.
+After emissions were projected under a business-as-usual scenario, abatement measures were selected with the aim of making sectorwide emission growth carbon neutral by the year 2025.
+These abatement measures are prioritized based on cost efficiency, short-run feasibility, and high value - in terms of contributions to the country's five-year development plan.
 Conceptually, the CRGE plan is based on four pillars:

 - 1. Improving crop and livestock production practices for higher food security and farmer income, while reducing emissions. - 2.
 Protecting and re-establishing forests for their economic and ecosystem functions, including as carbon stocks. - 3.
-Expanding electricity generation from renewable
+Expanding electricity generation from renewable sources for domestic and regional markets (to export electricity). - 4.
+Leapfrogging to modern and energy-efficient technologies in transport, industrial sectors, and buildings.